GIVING ONLINE

 Debit or Credit Card Giving

-We are excited to offer now online payments for offerings through Square.
-Click on these secure links* for pledges or discretionary fund offerings.
-It will open up a secure checkout page on Square.
+We are excited to offer online payments for offerings through Tithely.
+Click on the secure link for pledges, discretionary fund, Memorials/Honorariums, and Altar Flower offerings.
+You may also give general donations.
+It will open up a secure checkout page on Tithely.

-Enter the amount of your offering, your email address, full name and credit card information.
+Enter the amount of your offering and choose the fund from the drop-down menu.
+Enter your first & last names, your email address and credit card information.
+There is also a MEMO line for any additional information such as a name for a memorial offering.
 A confirmation email receipt will be sent to you confirming your payment.

-We hope this might be useful, particularly during this time.
 Please note that there will be a 3.5% charge to St. Philip for the use of this service.
+You may elect to pay this fee.

 BECOME A VOLUNTEER